hannes101/LeeStrazicichUnitRoot/README.md

 the endogenous determination of one or two structural breaks.
 The code is based on the original code by Junsoo Lee and Mark C. Strazicich additionally I took the available RATS code [1] by Tom Doan and replicated my results with this procedure.
 I also now implemented an updated version of my code, which allows to run the most computationally demanding functions in parallel.
 This allows a really fast calculation of the results, compared with the first implementation in R. Additionally I published the procedures to calculate bootstrapped results for the test statistic and the break dates.
 This is mostly based on the paper by Chou (2007).
+For an example of the usage and the presentation of this code, please be referred to the conference paper version, where I make use of this test.
+[2]

 Usage: